sdeleuze/reactor-stream/README.md

 ### reactor.rx.Fluxion != java.util.stream.Stream

 A [Reactor Fluxion](http://projectreactor.io/fluxion/docs/api/reactor/rx/Fluxion.html) is a Reactive Streams Publisher implementing [Reactive Extensions](http://reactivex.io).
-With the Reactive Stream Subscription protocol, a reactive Stream can push or be pulled, synchronously or asynchronously, in a bounded way.
+With the Reactive Stream Subscription protocol, a reactive Fluxion can push or be pulled, synchronously or asynchronously, in a bounded way.
 Java 8 Streams usually incur less overhead especially when operating on primitive sequences.
 However and fundamentally, these streams do not support eventual results or **latency**.

 ## Promise